Young woman with messy bun holding bold 3D "10min" text, confident smirk, amber cinematic lighting

 }

-After this step: Click the button and your character speaks with synchronized mouth movements.
-The lip sync API processes text into audio and viseme data, with the first response arriving in under 500ms.
+After this step: click the button and your character speaks with synchronized mouth movements.
+Playback starts on the very first bytes — the first response arrives in under 500ms.

 Configuration notes:

 The audio must be triggered by a user interaction (click or tap).
-Browsers block automatic audio playback — this is a web platform security policy, not a bug.
+Browsers block automatic audio playback and start an AudioContext suspended unless it is created inside a user gesture — this is a web platform security policy, not a bug.
+That is why the player is created inside the click.

-Want to use ElevenLabs voices instead of the built-in TTS?
+Want a full conversational voice agent instead of plain TTS?
+The avatar taps a live provider's voice the same way.
 See our ElevenLabs Avatar integration guide for the complete setup.

 return (